 - Empty egg carton - A great place to keep eggs so they can dry.

-STEP 1: Pour in some baking soda so that the bottom of the container is covered.
+Pour in some baking soda so that the bottom of the container is covered.
 We used ½ cup of baking soda in each container.

-STEP 2: Next, add in the powdered tempera paint.
+Next, add in the powdered tempera paint.
 We used a tablespoon of powdered paint.
 Mix until the paint and baking soda are thoroughly combined.

-STEP 3: Have your child gently place a hard-boiled egg into the container with the baking soda and paint.
+Have your child gently place a hard-boiled egg into the container with the baking soda and paint.
 Pour ¼ cup of vinegar into a small cup and have your child slowly pour vinegar into the container.

-STEP 4: The vinegar combines with the baking soda and powdered paint mixture to fizz and form colored bubbles which will cover the entire egg.
+The vinegar combines with the baking soda and powdered paint mixture to fizz and form colored bubbles, which will cover the entire egg.
+Kids will love this volcanic eruption of color!

-STEP 5: When the foam goes down, a colored Easter egg is left.
+When the foam goes down, a colored Easter egg is left.

 For more Easter egg activities, check out 16 Fun Ways to Dye Easter Eggs from I Heart Arts N Crafts.

 Tip 1: Powdered paint is not safe to consume, so do not eat these eggs.
+This activity is purely for fun and science exploration, so it’s best to discard the eggs after your kids are done enjoying them.

-Tip 2: You can mix colors of powdered tempera paint to make new colorful combinations.
+Tip 2: You can mix colors of powdered tempera paint to make new, colorful combinations.
 Try different combinations and see what you get!

 No, you want to make sure the eggs have completely cooled.